auvitly/go-tools/recovery/docs/en/main.md

 2024/05/29 21:23:51 INFO I'm a synchronous processor
 ```

-> Note that the context passed to the `DoContext` method allows you to limit the waiting time for asynchronous
-> handlers, unlike the `Do` method, which waits for all asynchronous handlers to finish.

 #### 3.4 Handling handler errors

 As follows from the `recovery.Handler` signature: synchronous handlers return an error.